Are you sitting on a pile of debt and looking for the fastest way to pay it off?

 So make peace with the existing debt and the time it’ll take to pay off – it’s what it is – and most of all, give yourself a pat that you’re looking into ways to pay off debt and take action.

-It’s the burying our head in the sand that makes us miserable, depressed and stressed.
+It’s burying our heads in the sand that makes us miserable, depressed and stressed.

 You no longer let your debt situation bring you down.